fyrkant/fyrkant/README.md

 🤓 I'm a web developer that likes learning new stuff!

-🎧 Currently working as a frontend developer at Storytel.
+🎧 Currently working as a frontend developer at Pennylane.

 💿 Getting into Remix right now - really cool stuff!